codeguy/php-the-right-way/_posts/07-06-01-Register-Globals.md

 ## Register Globals

-<strong>NOTE:</strong> As of PHP 5.4.0 the `register_globals` setting has been removed and can no
-longer be used.
+**NOTE:** As of PHP 5.4.0 the `register_globals` setting has been removed and can no longer be used.
 This is only included as a warning for anyone in the process of upgrading a legacy application.

 When enabled, the `register_globals` configuration setting that makes several types of variables (including ones from `$_POST`, `$_GET` and `$_REQUEST`) available in the global scope of your application.
 This can easily lead to